tpaschalis/tpaschalis.github.io/_posts/2021-03-30-golang-time-now.markdown

 	MOVQ	$_SYSTEM_TIME, DI
 ```

-The issue with `_SYSTEM_TIME` is that is of lower resolution, having an update period of 100 nanoseconds; and that's probably why QPC time is prefered.
+The issue with `_SYSTEM_TIME` is that it is of lower resolution, having an update period of 100 nanoseconds; and that's probably why QPC time is prefered.

 It's been so long since I've worked with Windows, but
 [here's](https://www.matteomalvica.com/minutes/windows_kernel/#kuser-shared-data)